apache/iotdb/docs/UserGuide/0-Get Started/1-QuickStart.md

 #### Use Cli

-IoTDB offers different ways to interact with server, here we introduce basic steps of using Cli tool to insrert and query data.
+IoTDB offers different ways to interact with server, here we introduce basic steps of using Cli tool to insert and query data.

 After installing IoTDB, there is a default user 'root', its default password is also 'root'.
 Users can use this default user to login Cli to use IoTDB.
 The startup script of Cli is the start-client script in the folder sbin.
 When executing the script, user should assign